 Like the name says, it’s a chocolate filled croissant, also available as a roll with chocolate chips.
 And the chocolate is magnificent!

-Of course there is the classic croissant I couldn’t just not to mention!
+Of course, there is the classic croissant I couldn’t just not mention!

 You should definitely enjoy a whole breakfast in Paris and try a real French croissant.
 They’re amazing.
 Not kidding.